2 to 4 Unit FHA Multi-Unit Requirements

 - Four units (fourplex) – four unit property that is considered a single family residential property.

-- Mixed uses for 1 to 4 unit properties are eligible for FHA insurance if:
+Properties that have a combination of residential, commercial, retail, office or parking space can be acceptable.
+Mixed use for 2 to 4 unit properties are eligible for FHA insurance if:

 - 51 percent of the entire square footage is for residential use.